nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a dog while all dogs are being shown

-    1. Prerequisites: List all dogs using the `list dog` command.
-Multiple dogs in the list.
+    1. Prerequisites: Refer to above.
+List dogs using `list dog`.

     1. Test case: `delete dog 2`<br>
        Expected: Dog with ID 2 is deleted from the list.
 The dogs will also be removed from all programs they were previously